CNZ NTS LOGO 2023 FINAL

 Each round will also host a number of workshops to support the objectives of the series including tactics, race analysis, coaching clinics, application and intent of rules.

-Events will be held over in both the North and South Island.
+Events will be held in both the North and South Island.

-Click here to view the live entry list.
+Click here to view the live entry list.- TBC

 All entries, once received, will be approved by CNZ prior to the event to ensure a minimum skill/experience/performance standard is met.
 If you have any questions on the minimum standard required, please contact events@cnz.kiwi

-Entry includes three days of racing, coaching, workshops, logistical support if required (email us if you want us to help with this).
+Entry includes two days of racing, coaching, workshops, logistical support if required (email us if you want us to help with this).

 ENTRY WITHDRAWS AND REFUNDS